 For a fresh, delicious and nutritious brunch, lunch and afternoon tea, The Gardener’s Kitchen is the perfect place to relax and enjoy some home cooking.
 All of the food is ‘made from scratch’ using, where possible, ingredients from the Kitchen Garden at Arley Hall and dont forget our “Fish & Chip” Friday special, delicious!

+Granted the Royal Warrant of Appointment for catering services to Her Majesty The Queen, the Edinburgh-based company provide acclaimed catering for many prestigious venues.
 The team from the award winning Heritage Portfolio have created a café where they embrace the ethos of fresh, local and seasonal produce.
-Julie Friel and Brian Canale are the two chefs behind the dishes and they’ve worked hard to create a menu that offers a fresh twist on national favourites.
 From salads to sandwiches, deli counter to a main dish, cakes to sweets, there is something for everyone at any time of day.

-RECIPES written by the 18th century’s domestic goddess, Elizabeth Raffald, have been recreated at Arley Hall – the country home where she learnt her trade.
-Visitors will be able to sample her culinary delights – the Delia Smith of her time – in The Gardener’s Kitchen.
+RECIPES written by the 18th century’s domestic goddess, Elizabeth Raffald, have been recreated in The Gardener’s Kitchen at Arley, the country home where she learnt her trade.
+Visitors are able to sample her culinary delights – the Delia Smith of her time.

 Steve Hamilton, General Manager at Arley, said the estate was determined to pay tribute to the author of The Experienced English Housekeeper, which was one of the first cookbooks and a big hit when it was published in the 1700s.